Elemental-Designs/QA-Service/README.md

 > Service initially handled 100 Clients per second with a response time of 62ms

-> Optimized and horizantally scaled service to handle webscale traffic up to 2000 Clients per second with a response time of 98ms
+> Optimized and horizontally scaled service to handle web scale traffic up to 2000 Clients per second with a response time of 98ms

 ### Initial Service Diagram